al11588/FlaskHerokuAPIBoilerplate/README.md

 # Introduction:

-I created a boilerplate code that uses Flask, Flask-API, Cors, and JavaScript that is free for people to use who want.
+I created a boilerplate code that uses Flask and an API with JavaScript that is free for people to use who want push it on Heroku.

 # Programming Stack: